ougji/retail-write-off-automation/README.md

 - Add a LICENSE file (e.g., MIT) if you want to publish under permissive terms.
 - Maintainers: open an issue or PR for changes and coordinate via GitHub issues.

----

-Note: I updated this README with a developer-focused guide.
-If you want, I can now:
-- Fetch package.json and other files to populate exact scripts and dependencies.
-- Add a short intro or architecture diagram (SVG/PNG) in the repo.